Getting on the Plant-Based Train to Health

 Well, the plant-based lifestyle phenomenon is exploding right now.
 You can’t go on Netflix without scrolling onto a new documentary about the craze.
 Supermarket vegan sections are popping up left and right.
 The plant-based product stock market is booming.
 I know some of you might find that annoying as you don’t understand why it’s a good thing to get on the plant-based train, and I totally hear you, change is always hard.
 I’d like to take this opportunity since I have you here reading this article, to share 5 ways how the plant-based diet can change your life and that of the planet.

-After that experience I did not consider changing my diet again for a while, until I realized that what we put into our bodies affects our well being.
-At the time, I was struggling with multiple symptoms including psoriasis, severe gut issues, brain fog, fatigue and memory loss.
-I started learning about how a diet change, a mindset shift and exercise can drastically change your health.
-I decided to get on on board, this time do this diet thing right and see what happens.
+After that experience, I did not consider changing my diet again for a while, until I realized that what we put into our bodies affects our well-being.
+At the time, I was struggling with multiple symptoms including psoriasis, severe gut issues, brain fog, fatigue, and memory loss.
+I started learning about how a diet change, a mindset shift, and exercise can drastically change your health.
+I decided to get on board, this time do this diet thing right, and see what happens.

 Here are 5 reasons, why changing to the plant-based diet might be right for YOU and is definitely right for our planet.

 2. It conserves water.
-Livestock drink the most and pollute our fresh water sources.
+Livestock drinks the most and pollutes our freshwater sources.
 There are hundreds of millions of people around the world with no water access.
-Limiting livestock production, would cause more water to be available.
+Limiting livestock production would cause more water to be available.
 In fact, It takes 100 to 200 times more water to raise a pound of beef than it does to raise a pound of plant foods.